 Sheppard Street Antiques in Richmond, Virginia, is the culmination of a dream.
 The owner’s passion for history led her to the world of antiques and, when it came time to leave the corporate world, she lived her dream of opening an antique mall.
 Sheppard Street Antiques once specialized in garden related accessories, but now offers everything you could imagine.
 In addition, Sheppard provides local artists with a place to sell their art, jewelry, and other homemade items.

 While other antique dealers on this list offer a little of everything, Oyster House in Charlottesville, Virginia, specializes almost exclusively in traditional Chinese furniture.
 Each item is selected individually and shipped from main land China back to the United States for restoration before hitting the Oyster House floor.
 You can count on authenticity and quality from anything purchased at Oyster House.

-The Stuart Draft Antique Mall in Stuart Draft, Virginia, houses 50 unique dealers in the heart of the Shenandoah Valley.
+The Stuarts Draft Antique Mall in Stuart Draft, Virginia, houses 50 unique dealers in the heart of the Shenandoah Valley.
 Items for sale include stoneware, crystal, framed art, repurposed items, art pottery, vintage jewelry, cottage style furniture, and more.
 Like most antique stores, the inventory is always changing, so make sure to check out their Facebook page for the latest.